Social justice refers to the overall fairness of society and the manner in which it divides its rewards and burdens among groups of people.

 - The arts and social practice

-In addition to courses required for this major, students also must complete the general education requirements of the College of Liberal Arts and Sciences (CLAS) Core Program.
+In addition to courses required for this major, students also must complete the requirements of the College of Liberal Arts and Sciences GE CLAS Core Program.

-Review Social Justice in the UI General Catalog to learn more about course requirements and graduating with honors.
+Review Social Justice in the UI General Catalog to learn more about required course work for the major or minor and graduating with honors.